Samukelo09/Personal-Chatbot/data/project_notes.md

 # Water Pipeline Leak Prediction Using Deep Learning

 ## Project Overview
 This project constitutes my honours research at the University of KwaZulu-Natal.
+It's the one i like the most since it combines all of my interests (Data, Development, AL/ML), and the fact that I have no one to rely on to do the extra work for me.
 The primary objective is to develop a predictive model capable of detecting water pipeline leaks in the eThekwini region using historical data provided by Umgeni Water.

 ## Motivation
 Water represents one of South Africa's most critical and scarce resources.
 The early detection of pipeline leaks offers significant benefits, including: